cdcarson/frieda/README.md

 Frieda will ask for a couple of [options](#options):

 - Where to find your database URL.
-- Where you want the generated code to go.
+- Where you want the generated database code to go.

 These options are saved to `.friedarc.json`, so you don't have to go through the prompts every time.